Hamster Club

 HAMSTER LANGUAGE

-Grooming: When a hamster grooms itself, it will start washing its feed, hands and fur.
+Grooming: When a hamster grooms itself, it will start washing its feet, hands and fur.
 Grooming means that the hamster is feeling secure and happy.

 Listening: A hamster will stand tall on its back legs with ears up.
-It means that the hamster is listening to something that captured his/her attention.
+It means that the hamster is listening to something that captured its attention.

 Hissing: Hamster hissing is the loudest noise.
-This mostly happens in a crouched position, mouth wide open, teeth showing, front paws raised and means that the hamster is very upset and frightened or the hamster was startled.
+This mostly happens when the hamster is in a crouched position, with its mouth wide open, teeth showing and front paws raised.
+Hamster hissing takes place when the hamster is frightened or when it is startled.

 IF YOUR HAMSTER ESCAPES